ethereum/EIPs/EIPS/EIP-N.md

 This specification defines an extension to the [ERC-721](https://eips.ethereum.org/EIPS/eip-721) standard.
 The extension adds standardized stealth addresses to the ERC-721 standard to enable users private token ownership.

 ## Motivation
-A standard interface for private ERC-721 tokens that enables users to recieve tokens without letting other users know.
+A standard interface for private ERC-721 tokens that enables users to receive tokens without letting other users know.

 Using Stealth Addresses that are generated from a shared secret between the sender and the receiver, the recipients of transfers are obfuscated.